nowly-lab/dep-tree/README.md

 </p>

 <p align="center">
-    Ensure your code base decoupling by creating your own rules and enforcing them with <code>dep-tree check</code>
+    Ensure your code base decoupling by creating your own rules and enforcing them with <code>nowly-tree check</code>
 </p>

+> [!NOTE]
+> This repository is Nowly Lab's maintained fork of [dep-tree](https://github.com/gabotechs/dep-tree).
+> We ship the CLI via Homebrew as `nowly-tree` so it can coexist globally with the upstream `dep-tree` formula.

 ## Checkout the entropy graph of well-known projects